top of page

 God gave us a body and a mind.
 There is a grain of truth in my grandmother's saying that "God helps those who help themselves."

 It is good to rely on God and pray and ask for guidance.
 It is not good to sit passively and expect God to solve all your problems without you lifting a hand to help yourself.
 When we pray for healing, the Spirit guides us and others through proactive steps.
 Things work out for good only if God's people work towards God's purpose.
+We need to do the work.

-In fiction, there's a plot device called "deus ex machina", Latin for "God from the machine.
-It means a writer creates an unsolvable problem that is suddenly and unexpectedly resolved by an unlikely or contrived solution.
-It is too convenient, overly simplistic, unrealistic, and generally unsatisfying for a reader.
 In my novel, I wanted to avoid that.
 Forgotten Followers from Broken to Bold portrays Mara (Mary of Clopas) traumatized by an overly authoritarian father and a high-control religion.
+Jesus does not miraculously heal her from her past trauma.
 She takes specific steps toward her healing, relying on the advice and support of other women.
-Without that healing, she does not have the confidence to have faith.
-She does the work, on a long healing journey from broken to bold.
+With their support, she gains the confidence to have faith.
+She does the work on a long healing journey from broken to bold.

 book cover